“`html

 The state's approach reflects a balanced philosophy: protecting beneficiaries from external creditors and their own financial mistakes while ensuring that legitimate support obligations and tax responsibilities cannot be evaded.

-While spendthrift clauses themselves haven't changed, the estate planning environment surrounding them has shifted dramatically.
-The most significant change involves federal estate tax exemptions, which are scheduled to experience massive reductions on December 31, 2025.
+While spendthrift clauses themselves haven't changed, the estate planning environment surrounding them has evolved.
+One important development involves federal estate tax exemptions, which have been made permanent under the One Big Beautiful Bill Act signed in 2025.

-Adding complexity, Florida has adopted the Uniform Fiduciary Income and Principal Act (UFIPA) effective January 1, 2025.
+Adding complexity to the planning environment, Florida has adopted the Uniform Fiduciary Income and Principal Act (UFIPA) effective January 1, 2025.
 This comprehensive regulatory reform changes how trustees manage and distribute trust income, potentially affecting the operational mechanics of spendthrift trusts.

 Strategic Integration: Spendthrift Clauses in Modern Estate Planning